Leading in a Time of Transformation

-Parts 1 and 4: The Aqueduct Conference Center
+Parts 1 and 4: The Rizzo Conference Center at Meadowmont

-The Aqueduct Conference Center is a short distance from the UNC-Chapel Hill main campus, and is located across from the UNC Friday Conference Center.
+The Rizzo Conference Center is a short distance from the UNC-Chapel Hill main campus, and is located across from the UNC Friday Conference Center.
 The Rizzo Center provides sophisticated meeting facilities with a serene setting, upgraded accommodations, and quality service in an environment that inspires learning, stimulates instruction, and encourages interaction.

-Parts 2 and 3 and the Graduation and Alumnae Event: The Friday Center
+Parts 2 and 3 and the Alumnae Event and Graduation: The UNC Friday Conference Center

-The William and Ida Friday Center at The University of North Carolina at Chapel Hill William and Idea Friday Center is designed especially for continuing education programs.
-This fully accessible, smoke-free building has spacious meeting rooms as well as lounges and patios for informal conversation, reading areas for quiet study, and free parking.
+The William and Ida Friday Center at The University of North Carolina at Chapel Hill is the state’s premiere conference facility and is uniquely designed for continuing education programs.
+This modern, state-of-the-art facility features spacious meeting rooms as well as lounges and patios for informal conversation, reading areas for quiet study, and free parking.